Sonic-LockandLoad/Sonic-LockandLoad/README.md

 Later on, you can get the **Speedy Shotgun**, which is a super fast autoshotty that doesn't need to reload.
 It uses a whole load of ammo.

-There's also **Chaos Rain**.
+There's also the **Chaos Rain** cannon.
 If you thought the regular chaingun was fast… oh boy.
 Do I have news for you.

-And finally, **Rocket Stream**.
+And finally, the **Rocket Stream** launcher.
 This weapon is stupidly OP but it eats through ammo like a drill through dirt.
 Good luck not blowing yourself up.

 ## Difficulty levels